Axia-Tech/AXIA-wiki/docs/general/thousand-validators.md

 the funds held by both organizations to nominate validators in the community.

-It serves two major purposes: 1) to give validators a structured on-ramp to join the active set of validators on AXIALunar and AXIASolar and 2) to further decentralize the validator active set.
+It serves two major purposes: 1) to give validators a structured on-ramp to join the active set of validators on AXIALunar and AXIACoin and 2) to further decentralize the validator active set.

 ## How it Works